Key takeaways

 Licensing agreements can be tricky.
 Pick the wrong type, and you might either lock yourself into a deal that limits growth or leave your intellectual property open to overuse.
 The challenge is deciding what works best for your goals: exclusivity for control or flexibility for reach?
 It's not always obvious.

-In this article, you’ll get a straightforward breakdown of exclusive vs non-exclusive license, the factors you need to weigh before making a decision, and how automation can simplify the process.
+In this article, you'll get a straightforward breakdown of exclusive vs non-exclusive license, the factors you need to weigh before making a decision, and how automation can simplify the process.
+By the end, you'll have a clear plan for creating smarter, faster agreements.

 What is an exclusive license?